dspasic/gitingore/README.md

 Common Git Ignore Rules
 =========
-Some useful rules to ignore common files SCM repositories.
+Some useful rules to ignore common files in SCM repositories.

 Installation
 ------------